mj221/voting_smartContract/README.md

-Ethereum smart contract programmed in Solidity 0.8.7 with Truffle.
+A simple voting Ethereum smart contract programmed in Solidity 0.8.7 with Truffle.

 ```
 npm run start